AGWeb18/Portfolio/README.md

 ## **Instructor for: [Data Analytic Tools for Business Decision Making](/course.md)**

 This course focuses on the practical implementation of the ETL process from end-to-end.
-We cover topics such as data types, set up a local database and extract insights from raw data.
+We cover topics such as data types, how to set up a local database, data transformations/aggregations and best practices in Data Storage.

 *Technology Covered*